taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ### Reselect

 When using selectors in a scaling application, you should consider a library called [reselect](https://github.com/reactjs/reselect) that provides you with advanced selectors.
-Basically it uses the same concept of plain selectors as you have learned before.
+Basically, it uses the same concept of plain selectors as you have learned before.
 But it comes with two improvements.

 A plain selector has one constraint: